-People — including actors — generally want to sign contracts either to bind themselves to what’s outlined in the document (for example, the number of rehearsal hours per day) or to bind the other party to the document (for example, how much they’ll pay the performer).
-You could end up signing one for any project you work on, be it a regional theater performance, a Broadway show, appearing in a television pilot or starring in a feature film.
+A contract is an agreement between different parties that’s meant to be enforceable by law if the agreement is broken.
+Actors generally want to sign contracts either to bind themselves to what’s outlined in the document (for example, the number of rehearsal hours per day) or to bind the other party to the document (for example, how much they’ll pay the performer).
+You could end up signing an acting contract for any project you work on, be it a regional theater performance, a Broadway show, a television pilot, or a feature film.

-There are several different kinds of contracts for actors, especially if you are part of Equity or SAG-AFTRA actors unions.
+There are several different kinds of contracts for actors, especially if you are part of Equity or SAG-AFTRA actors’ unions.

 If you’re an actor who belongs to a union, the contracts you consider will likely be different than other industry agreements.
 That’s because your union can often claim a sort of “power” over the hiring party and offer you, the performer, a quasi-safety net, says John J. Tormey III, Esq., an entertainment lawyer in New York.
 The two main unions are the Actors’ Equity Association (AEA), which largely represents live theater performance, and the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA), which mainly focuses on film and television.
 Both negotiate contracts for members based on the production and budget in question, as well as the role itself (for example, AEA negotiates categories like principal, chorus and stage manager).

 Actors with agents do not often need lawyers to work on their contracts, but there are exceptions.